-- Over-confidence and aggressiveness that cause you to do risky things
+- Over-confidence and aggressiveness cause you to do risky things

 Drugs can affect you in several ways.

 Cannabis and heroin are depressant drugs.
-They act in a manner similar to alcohol when it comes to your reaction time and coordination.
-Stimulant drugs like amphetamines, ecstasy and cocaine speed up the activity of the central nervous system.
-They can contribute to attention difficulties, aggressive behavior on the road, over-confidence and perception distortion.
+They act in a manner similar to alcohol when it comes to reaction time and coordination.
+Stimulant drugs like amphetamines, ecstasy, and cocaine speed up the activity of the central nervous system.
+They can contribute to attention difficulties, aggressive behavior on the road, over-confidence, and perception distortion.

 Your BAC Level Is Also Important